rnbguy/oopsla21artifact/microbenchmarks/README.md

 - We use DFS (Depth First Search) to compute maximum number of possible states, but it will likely not finish within 5000 iterations, in which case it will indicate that the max states could not be computed correctly.
 In order to limit the overall time for running experiments, it is necessary to restrict the number of iterations.
 As a result, the plot containing `causal_max` and `serializability_max` might not indicate true value of the total number of states.
 In our paper, we ran the experiment for much longer (over multiple days) to let DFS finish without bounding iterations.

-To reproduce the assertions failure (Table 1), run the application individually with a small number of iterations and time the command:
+In order to reproduce the assertions failure experiment (Table 1), run each application individually with a small number of iterations and time the command.
+For instance:

 ```
 cd build-files/applications/
 time ./twitter_app twitter.log 20 causal fixed 1 1
-time ./shopping_cart_app cart.log 25 causal fixed 1 1
+time ./shopping_cart_app cart.log 20 causal fixed 1 1
 ```

-Which runs the applications with small (20 or 25) iterations with causal.
+This will runs the applications with small number of iterations (20) with causal consistency.
 The time it took for each iteration is also present in logs (logged with the iteration end statement - in microseconds).
 We used the time printed in the logs for Table 1 in paper.

 ## Microbenchmarks

-The BuildAndRunMicrobenchmarks script runs all the applications with the specified number of iterations and random test cases.
-The applications include:
+The applications include the following:
 - Shopping Cart
 - Courseware
 - Stack
 - Twitter

-There are two kinds of experiments for each application:
+There are two kinds of experiments for each application that differ in how the test driver invokes the application.
-- _Random_ : Client randomly chooses the operations, subject to pre-defined number of operations and threads (min: 2 and max: 3).
+- _Random_ : The test driver randomly chooses from one of the application operations, subject to pre-defined maximum number of operations and threads (min: 2 and max: 3).
+This mode is used for state coverge (Fig. 13).
-- _Fixed_  : A fixed test client to find violation in the application.
+- _Fixed_  : A fixed test driver to find specific violation in the application.
+This mode is used for assertion violations (Table 1).

 Each application's violations are summarized in the below table: